August full moon guide 2024: Full Sturgeon Moon occults Saturn

 NASA astronaut Jack Fischer captured this view of the full moon from his post at the International Space Station on Aug.
 7, 2017.
 "Now that's what I call a full moon!
 Although it does resemble the Death Star," Fischer tweeted along with the photo.
 August's full moon is also known as the Sturgeon Moon.
 (Image credit: NASA/Jack Fischer/Twitter)

-The August full moon, per the Farmer's Almanac, is called the Full Sturgeon moon because the sturgeons are more easily caught in August and early September.
-Sturgeons are native to both Europe and the Americas; the name (for the moon, not the fish) likely came from both colonists and Algonquin-speaking people in northeastern North America.
-In the Pacific Northwest the Tlingit called it the "berries ripe on mountain" (Sha-ha-yi), while the Haida called it the "Salmon moon" (Chiín Kungáay).
+The August full moon name in the Farmer's Almanac is the Full Sturgeon moon because the eponymous fish are more easily caught in August and early September.
+Sturgeons are native to both Europe and the Americas; the name (for the moon, not the fish) likely came from both colonists and Algonquin-speaking peoples in northeastern North America.
+Other Native peoples had differing names for the August lunation; in the Pacific Northwest the Haida called it the "Salmon Moon" (Chiín Kungáay) since salmon were a much more important fish to them than sturgeon,

 Editor's note: If you snap an awesome photo of the Full Sturgeon Moon that you'd like to share with Space.com and our news partners for a potential story or gallery, send images and comments to us at spacephotos@space.com.